-School Individual Healthcare Plan for a Pupil with Medical Needs (Appendix 3)
+School Individual Healthcare Plan for a Pupil with

+Medical Needs (Appendix 3)

 Details of Child and Condition

 Name of child:

 Date of birth:

 Class/Form:

 Medical Diagnosis/Condition: Add photo here

 Triggers:

 Signs/Symptoms:

-Treatments:

-Has the Parental Consent Form been completed?
+Signs/Symptoms.

+Treatments: Has the Parental Consent Form been completed?
+(Medication cannot be administered without parental approximately administered without parental administered without parental approximately administered without parental approximately administered without parental approximately administered without parental administered without parental approximately administered without parental administered without parental approximately administered without parental administer pproval) Yes/No Date: Review Date: Medication Needs of Child Medication Needs of Child Medication: Medication: Medication: Medication: Dose: Medication: Dose: es, specify the arrangements in place to monitor this: Medication: Dose: Specify if any other treatments are required: es, specify the arrangements in place to monitor this: Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes Medication: Dose: Specify if any other treatments are required: Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes Indicate the level of support needed, including in Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
+Yes/No If Yes Indicate the level of support needed, including in

+Known side-effects of medication:

+Storage requirements:

+What facilities and equipment are required? (such as changing table or hoist)

+What testing is needed? (such as blood glucose levels):

+Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed

+Identify any dietary requirements:

+Identify any environmental considerations (such as crowded corridors, travel time between lessons):

+Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician):

+Staff Providing Support

+Give the names of staff members providing support (State if different for off-site activities):

+Describe what this role entails:

+Have members of staff received training?
 Yes/No

-(Medication cannot be administered without parental approval)

-Date: Review Date:

-Medication Needs of Child

-Medication Needs of Child Medication:

-Medication:

-Medication:

-Medication: Dose:

-Medication: Dose: s in place to monitor this:

-Medication: Dose: Specify if any other treatments are required: s in place to monitor this:

-Medication: Dose: Specify if any other treatments are required: s in place to monitor this:

-Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangements Indicate the level of support needed, including in emergencies: (some chi

-Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangements

-Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangements Indicate the level of support needed, including in emergencies: (some chi

-Medication: Dose: Specify if any other treatments are required: Can the pupil self-manage his/her medication?
-Yes/No If Yes, specify the arrangements Indicate the level of support needed, including in emergencies: (some chi

-Known side-effects of medication: Storage requirements: What facilities and equipment are required? (such as changing table or hoist) What testing is needed? (such as blood glucose levels): Is access to food and drink necessary? (where used to manage the condition): Yes/No Describe what food and drink needs to be accessed Identify any dietary requirements: Identify any environmental considerations (such as crowded corridors, travel time between lessons): Action to be taken in an emergency (If one exists, attach an emergency healthcare plan prepared by the child's lead clinician): Staff Providing Support Give the names of staff members providing support (State if different for off-site activities): Describe what this role entails: Have members of staff received training?
-Yes/No (details of training should be recorded on the Individual Staff Training Record, Appendix 4) Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:
+(details of training should be recorded on the Individual Staff Training Record, Appendix 4)

+Where the parent or child have raised confidentiality issues, specify the designated individuals who are to be entrusted with information about the child's condition:

 Detail the contingency arrangements in the event that members of staff are absent:

-Indicate the persons (or groups of staff) in school wh so need to be owner of the shild's condition and the

-Indicate the persons (or groups of staff) in school wh support required: to need to be aware of the child's condition and the
+Indicate the persons (or groups of staff) in school who need to be aware of the child's condition and the support required:

 Other Requirements

-Detail any specific support for the pupil's educational, so (for example, how absences will be managed; requirement additional support in catching up with lessons or counselling ts for extra time to complete exams; use of rest periods;
+Detail any specific support for the pupil's educational, social and emotional needs (for example, how absences will be managed; requirements for extra time to complete exams; use of rest periods; additional support in catching up with lessons or counselling sessions)

 Emergency Contacts

 Family Contact 1 Family Contact 1

 Name: Name:

-Telephone Telephone
+Telephone Work: Telephone Work :

-Work: Work:

 Home: Home:

-Mobile: Mobile:
+Mobile Mobile:

 Relationship: Relationship:

 Clinic or Hospital Contact GP

 Name: Name:

 Telephone: Telephone:

 Work: Work:

 Signatures

 Signed Signed

 (Headteacher) (Medication Coordinator)